EDITOR, INTERNATIONAL NEWS

 NBC News, London, October 2023–present

-I edit news, features and investigations for NBC News’ international desk.
-I started the week after the war in Gaza began and have worked extensively with reporters and correspondents to cover the conflict, including the intense volume of breaking news for the live blog, as well as editing complex and varied features on policy issues, diplomatic negotiations, the collapsing health and humanitarian aid systems, and vivid human stories of the people caught in the crossfire.
+I edit news, features and investigations for NBC News’ international desk in London.
+I started the week after the war in Gaza began and have worked extensively with reporters and correspondents to cover the conflict, including the intense volume of breaking news for the live blog, as well as editing features on policy issues, diplomatic negotiations, the collapsing health and humanitarian aid systems, and vivid human stories of the people caught in the crossfire.

-I also work across the newsroom to respond to breaking news events, from natural disasters to the death of Alexei Navalny.
+I also work across the newsroom to respond to breaking news events, from natural disasters, to assassinations, cross-border attacks and elections.

 Quartz, London and Bangkok, September 2021–August 2023